-Join us for six days in this artist community for cooking classes, cultural events, shopping adventures, and grand dinners.
-Located high in the mountains north of Mexico City, this colonial town of 80,000 people (now a UNESCO World Heritage Site) was listed by Conde Nast Traveler as the 8th best travel destination in the world.
+Join us for seven days in this artist community for cooking classes, cultural events, shopping adventures, and grand dinners.
+Located high in the mountains north of Mexico City, this colonial town (now a UNESCO World Heritage Site) was listed by Conde Nast Traveler as the 8th best travel destination in the world.
 Famous for its mild high desert climate and colonial architecture, San Miguel de Allende is known for its art galleries, craft shops, outdoor markets, art and language institutes, fine restaurants, and a large expatriate population drawn from throughout the world.
 It’s a town of cobblestone streets, pealing church bells, intense colors, and endless holy days, fiestas, and celebrations.
 Hugh and his wife, Teri Sandison, have been visiting San Miguel de Allende for years.
 They know many of San Miguel’s artists, writers, gallery owners, and townspeople, and have used these contacts to create an “insider’s” tour to one of the world’s most romantic and captivating small towns.
 Hugh and Teri are your hosts for every event throughout the week, each limited to only 12 people per session.

 Traveling to San Miguel: You’ll fly into the nearby airport in Leon and be met by a private driving service.
 Within 90 minutes, you’ll be walking along the cobblestone streets of San Miguel.

 Contact us today to find out more about enjoying a fabulous week of hands-on cooking and wine tasting and all the other exciting activities that you can get only at a cooking school hosted by cookbook author and chef extraordinaire Hugh Carpenter.

-Camp San Miguel tour price per tour member: $2,490 ($500 deposit required with balance due 90 days before class begins).
+Camp San Miguel tour price per tour member: $2,580 ($500 deposit required with balance due 90 days before class begins).
 Payments may be made through PayPal or by personal check [enroll and pay].

 Saturday: We urge you to arrive a day early.

-Our day begins with a visit to DaNisha Sculpture Gallery.
-Husband and wife Dan and Nisha create unique ceramic art that is collected internationally by such notables as former President Clinton!
-After our visit, we’ll travel outside town to Rancho de la Capilla.
+Our day begins with the choice of a morning horseback ride through the rustic and beautiful Mexican countryside.
+This is an optional activity.
+Those who don't ride will visit the DaNisha Sculpture Gallery.
+Husband and wife Dan and Nisha Ferguson create unique ceramic art that is collected internationally by such notables as former President Clinton!
+After our visit, we travel outside town to Rancho de la Capilla.
 This is a private and secluded 18th-century rancho that was lovingly restored by Kathy Lichter and Steve Zazula.
-They will be our hosts for an authentic Mexican traditional lunch prepared by three talented rancho cooks.
-This is going to be fun!
+They are our hosts for an authentic Mexican traditional lunch prepared by three talented rancho cooks.
+This is sure to be fun!
 It’s an utterly glorious setting.
-And Kathy and Steve are wonderful hosts!
-After a leisurely lunch, we’ll return to town for more shopping adventures.
-Late this afternoon we’ll visit one of San Miguel’s most colorful and prolific artists, Toller Cranston, and owner of one of the great properties in San Miguel.
-He is a former World Champanion Figure Skating Champion, and an Olympic medalist who painted throughout his skating career.
-After our visit, your evening is free to enjoy San Miguel’s many restaurants, or join Hugh and Teri for a no-host dinner at one of their favorite places.
+For dinner choose from San Miguel's many restaurants, or join Hugh and Teri for a no-host dinner at one of their favorite places.
 (L)